honn-ishinn/UofT_student_status/README.md

-# UofT_student_status
+# Toronto Robbery Victims

-Shiny App for visualizing the UofT student status headcount from 2012 to 2019
+This repo contains a shiny app visualizing student status (international vs domestic) of University of Toronto from 2012 to 2019

+It is organized as follows:

+The "scripts" folder contains R codes drafting the visualization.

+The "image" folder contains image of the visualizations.